MDL definitions

 C_OLD_ROUTE

-Old route of the cable, list of node locations.
+Specifies the old route of the cable as a list of node locations.

 C_ROUTE_STA